B-ki/ft_containers/README.md

 ### Exceptions management

 Mainly in vector, construction of objects can sometimes generate many errors.
-For example, a class throwing an execption every 3 objects created is a good tester.
+For example, a class throwing an exception every 3 objects created is a good tester.

 Thus, after discovering that those exceptions really need to be managed, I started to use `std::copy`,`std::uninitialized_copy` and `std::fill` as much as I could.
 The algorithm to insert elements is then a little tricky, but gave a good problem to solve, you can check it in the `insert` function of `vector`.